 Forty years before this Skype interview—almost to the day—in late November 1973, Stephen Schuit arrived at Kimpo Airport as a US Peace Corps volunteer.
 After three months of training he taught at what was then Keimyung Christian College and is now Keimyung University.
 When his two years in the Peace Corps was over, he returned to Maine and became a human resource professional with a focus on management training.
 In the mid-90s he started teaching at the business school of the University of Southern Maine.
 His consulting practice took him to about thirty different countries, including Korea.
 In 2011 he returned to teach English at Yeungnam University near Daegu.
-Please note the URLs for his blog below, particularly the article on No Gun Ri.
+Please check out his blog, particularly the article on No Gun Ri (Link).
 All photos are courtesy of Stephen Schuit.

 When I arrived in late November 1973, Kimpo was a military airport on the outskirts of Seoul.
 Everyone we saw was a soldier.
 At that time the student demonstrations against the military regime of Park Chung-hee were so frequent they weren’t even newsworthy.
 There were about fifty Peace Corps volunteers in my group, and we were quickly bused to Daegu.
 The three-month training period was Monday through Friday and a half day on Saturday.
 It consisted of three subjects: Korean culture, Korean language and Teaching English to Speakers of Other Languages.
 The learning was intense and a lot of fun.
 My group was training to be university instructors of English.
 I chose to be located in Daegu because I was here and I was enjoying it for the most part.
 Others went all over the place, a lot of people to Seoul, one guy to Cheju-do.